kubernetes/website/content/en/docs/concepts/scheduling/scheduling-framework.md

 ### Permit

+The Permit extension point contains two parts which spans scheduling cycle and binding cycle.

-These plugins are used to prevent or delay the binding of a Pod.
-A permit plugin can do one of three things.
+In the scheduling cycle, Permit plugins are called to prevent or delay the binding of a Pod.
+A permit plugin can do one of three things:

 1.  **approve** \
     Once all permit plugins approve a Pod, it is sent for binding.